cue-lang/cuelang.org/content/docs/concept/how-cue-enables-configuration/en.md

 }
 {{{end}}}

-But watch what happens when a developer updates their `values.yml` file with a setting which results in a policy violation.
+But watch what happens when a developer updates their `replicas` field with a setting which causes a policy violation on the *derived* value of the `replicaMem` field.
 An early `cue vet` on the developer's laptop helps prevent a deployment failure by shortening their feedback cycle: